jonathanhliu21/COM-Server/docs/guide/library-api.md

 so the user will not have to use them in order to access the other endpoints of the API.
 That is, visiting endpoints will not respond with a 400 status code even if `/register` was not accessed.
 By default True.
+- `add_cors` (bool): If True, then the Flask app will have [cross origin resource sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) enabled.
+By default False.
 - `**kwargs`, will be passed to `flask_restful.Api()`.
 See [here](https://flask-restful.readthedocs.io/en/latest/api.html#id1) for more info.

 May raise: